-When potential or returning customers visit your website, it’s crucial for their experience to be an efficient, hassle-free affair.
-If your site is complicated or confusing to navigate; links or buttons don’t work correctly, or the information they need is nowhere to be seen, it’s safe to say your competitors will be gaining a new customer.
+When potential or returning customers visit your business website, it’s crucial to have an efficient, hassle-free affair.
+If your site is complicated or confusing to navigate, links or buttons don’t work correctly, safe to say your competitors will be gaining a new customer.

-Primary menus should be located in plain sight (ideally at the top of the page).
+You should have a primary menu in plain sight (ideally at the top of the page).
 It should respond correctly for swift, effortless navigation.
 All internal and external links should lead to the correct pages/sites.
 Also, ensuring that your contact information is easy to find, will prove to be useful for repeat business if any issues should occur.